The Keys to Great Customer Service, Part 3: People & Personalization

 Conduct More Surveys

-I’ve noticed that surveys are underrated in the customer service environment.
+Surveys are an underrated tool in the customer service environment.
 Surveys are a great way to get an accurate picture of how your customers view your customer service and it shows you what you are doing right or wrong.
 When you’re looking for more ways to improve, send out a survey and ask the people on the other end of the line for feedback.

 Some questions to ask are: